Borderless360/django-logic/README.md

 serializers or even worse, in templates.

 ## Definitions
-- **Transition** class changes a state of an object from one to another.
+- **Transition** - class changes a state of an object from one to another.
 It also contains its own conditions, permissions, side-effects, callbacks, and failure callbacks.
+- **Action** - in contrast with the transition, the action does not change the state.
+But it contains its own conditions, permissions, side-effects, callbacks, and failure callbacks.
-- **Side-effects** class defines a set of functions that executing within one particular transition before reaching the `target` state.
+- **Side-effects** - class defines a set of functions that executing within one particular transition before reaching the `target` state.
 During the execution, the state changes to the `in_progress` state.
  In case, if one of the functions interrupts the execution, then it changes to the `failed` state.
-- **Callbacks** class defines a set of functions that executing within one particular transition after reaching the `target` state.
+- **Callbacks** - class defines a set of functions that executing within one particular transition after reaching the `target` state.
 In case, if one of the functions interrupts the execution, it will log an exception and the execution will be stopped (without changing the state to failed).
-- **Failure callbacks** class defines a set of functions that executing within one particular transition in case if one of the side-effects has been failed to execute.
+- **Failure callbacks** - class defines a set of functions that executing within one particular transition in case if one of the side-effects has been failed to execute.
-- **Conditions** class defines a set of functions which receives an object and return `True` or `False` based on one particular requirement.
+- **Conditions** - class defines a set of functions which receives an object and return `True` or `False` based on one particular requirement.
-- **Permissions** class defines a set of functions which receives an object and user, then returns `True` or `False` based on given permissions.
+- **Permissions** - class defines a set of functions which receives an object and user, then returns `True` or `False` based on given permissions.
-- **Process** class defines a set of transitions with some common conditions and permissions.
+- **Process** - class defines a set of transitions with some common conditions and permissions.
 It also accepts nested processes that allow building the hierarchy.

 ## Installation